kenperlin/bici/WEBRTC_SETUP.md

 The server will start on `http://localhost:8000`

-### 3. Open Multiple Browser Windows
+### 3. Create a Room and Invite Someone

+**Person A (Room Creator):**
-1. Open `http://localhost:8000` in your first browser window
+1. Open `http://localhost:8000` in your browser
 2. Click a project button (e.g., "1029")
 3. Allow camera and microphone access when prompted
-4. Open `http://localhost:8000` in a second browser window (or different browser/device)
-5. Click the same project button
+4. A room will be automatically created with a unique code (e.g., "ABC123")
+5. An invitation UI will appear at the top of the screen
+6. Click "Copy Link" to copy the invitation URL
+7. Share the link with Person B (via chat, email, etc.)

+**Person B (Joining):**
+1. Click the invitation link shared by Person A
-6. Allow camera and microphone access
+2. Allow camera and microphone access when prompted
+3. You'll automatically join Person A's room
+4. The peer status will change from "Waiting for peer..." to "Peer connected"

-The two windows will automatically connect via WebRTC!
+The two users will automatically connect via WebRTC in their private room!

+### 4. Multiple Independent Rooms

+You can have multiple pairs of people in different rooms simultaneously:
+- Person A invites Person B → Room 1 (e.g., `?room=ABC123`)
+- Person C invites Person D → Room 2 (e.g., `?room=XYZ789`)
+- Each room is completely isolated with separate video, audio, and collaborative editing

 ## Usage